2bndy5/CirquePinnacle/docs/api.rst

                int8_t,y,"-128 |LessEq| Y |LessEq| 127"
                int8_t,scroll,"-128 |LessEq| SCROLL |LessEq| 127 [2]_"

    ..
-[1a] The returned button data is a byte in which each bit represents a button.
+[1a] The button data is a byte in which each bit represents a button.
       The bit to button order is as follows:

          0. [LSB] Button 1 (thought of as Left mouse button).
 If ``allTaps`` parameter is passed as